mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 ### NOTES
 Total Time: **225 Minutes** &nbsp;Ride: **70 km** &nbsp;Run: **5 km**

-Descent sleep and woke with my lumbar in an ok place.

 I revisited my MTB to finally figure out what is up with the freehub binding.
 After playing bike mechanic for way too long, my best guess is that a $3 axle spacer is worn.